-If you are waiting for ICCP approval, you are required to pay your monthly daycare rate until approval is received from the State and we know what your co-pay will be.
+If you are waiting for ICCP approval, you are required to pay your daily daycare rate until approval is received from the State and we know what your co-pay will be.
 Once approval is received, you are required to pay your copay as stated in the above paragraph.

 If you are a foster parent wanting to enroll a child into our daycare program, we do require confirmation of payment from ICCP before the child's start date.
-Foster families also need to provide their case worker's contact information including their email and phone number to the office staff.